determined-ai/determined/webui/react/src/stores/README.md

 this has the advantage that if you forget to `useObservable`, it breaks in an obvious, type-enforced way: if you say `const agents = storeService.agents`, typescript will tell you "I do not think it means what you think it means," whereas `mobx` will simply not re-render your component if you don't wrap in in `observer` (the `mobx` docs claim that is the number one cause of expected re-renders not happening)

-there are more filled out versions of each of these stores here in the repo. the `micro-observable` one is currently active. to switch to the `mobx` store, just do a find and replace for `stores/micro-observables` -> `stores/mobx`. to test things out, you can go to and from the cluster page and resource pool details/job queue
+## evaluation

-this `StoreService` could grow to encompass *everything* mentioned above for inclusion in the store, along with all the user settings. having
+there are more filled out versions of each of these stores here in the repo. see [mobx store](./mobx.tsx) and [micro-observables store](./micro-observables.tsx). the `micro-observable` is the one currently being used. to switch to the `mobx` store, just do a find and replace for `stores/micro-observables` -> `stores/mobx`. to test things out, you can go to and from the cluster page and resource pool details/job queue.

 on balance, my recommendation would be to use `micro-observables` as i believe it is more explicit and less error prone.